HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/containers.md

 # Loot & More

-Containers always contain one ground loot item on its floor.
+Containers always contain one ground loot item on it's floor.

 # Tips
 - The outside or inside of the Container is great for cover because the Container has indestructible walls.